mdo91/instagarm-followers/README.md

 2. Drop a UIView in your UIViewController.
 3. Select the UIView, then in the identity inspector write in the custom class textfield 'SegmentedButtonsView' then hit enter.

-4.For the functionality that is demonstrated above, there are two main classes:
+For the functionality that is demonstrated above, there are two main classes:

   SegmentedButtonsView and MainViewController.